 Funds drawn down must be repaid within a maximum of 15 business days following the drawdown date.
-Funds drawn down in US dollars must be repaid in Mexican pesos and vice-versa.
+Funds drawn down in US dollars must be repaid in Mexican pesos and viceversa.
 Drawdown amounts are limited to a maximum of \$400 or the equivalent amount in Mexican pesos.
 The Company repays the loan in full within a maximum of 15 business days, and upon repayment of any particular draw down amount the Company may borrow the same amount immediately as a new draw under the Banco Base Loan 2.
 The Banco Base Loan 2 is unsecured and the imputed carrying charges that are tied to the spread between the US dollar and Mexican peso foreign exchange rates were approximately 20% per annum.

-The change in the Banco Base Loan 2 during the years ended December 31, 2019 and December 31, 2018 is as follows:
+The change in the Banco Base Loan 2 during the years ended December 31, 2020 and 2019 is as follows:

 \$

-Balance, December 31, 2017 and 2018 -
+Balance, December 31, 2018 -

 Amount pursuant to Carrizal Mining Acquisition 400

 Carrying charges 141

 Repayment (141)

 Balance, December 31, 2019 400

+Proceeds advanced 240

+Carrying charges 40

+Repayment (680)

+Balance, December 31, 2020 -

-f) Credit Facility
+e) Credit Facility

-On December 31, 2019, the Company entered into a credit facility (the "Credit Facility") with a private Mexican financial institution.
+On September 30, 2019, the Company entered into a credit facility (the "Credit Facility") with a private Mexican financial institution.

-The change in the Credit Facility payable during the years ended December 31, 2019 and December 31, 2018 is as follows:
+The change in the Credit Facility payable during the years ended December 31, 2020 and 2019 is as follows:

 \$

-Balance, December 31, 2017 and 2018 -
+Balance, December 31, 2018 -

 Proceeds advanced 600

 Carrying charges 44

 Repayment (144)

 Balance, December 31, 2019 500

+Proceeds advanced 564

+Carrying charges 14

+Repayment (1,028)

+Balance, December 31, 2020 50

 Funds may be drawn down under the Credit Facility either in US dollars or Mexican pesos.
 Funds drawn down must be repaid within 21 business days following the drawdown date.
 Funds drawn down in US dollars must be repaid in Mexican pesos and vice-versa.
 Drawdown amounts are limited to a maximum of \$600 or the equivalent amount in Mexican pesos but can be increased at the discretion of the lender.
 Upon repayment of any particular draw down amount the Company may borrow the same amount immediately as a new draw under the Credit Facility.
 The Credit Facility is unsecured and the implied carrying charges are tied to the spread between the US dollar and Mexican peso foreign exchange rates were approximately 45% per annum.

-g) Swap facility
+f) Swap facility